withastro/docs/src/pages/en/guides/cms/storyblok.md

 <StoryblokComponent blok={content} />
 ```

 To query our data, we will use the `useStoryblokApi` hook.
 This will initialize a new client instance using our integration configuration.

-To render our content, pass the `content` property of the story to the `StoryblokComponent` as `blok`.
-This component will render the bloks that are defined inside the `content` property.
+To render our content, pass the `content` property of the Story to the `StoryblokComponent` as `blok`.
+This component will render the Bloks that are defined inside the `content` property.
 In our case, it will render the `BlogPost` component.

 ## Making a blog with Astro and Storyblok